Kingdom Hearts: Birth by Sleep

-- mLight Seeker (ライトシーカー): A equipable Keyblade for Ventus, exclusive to the Japanese version, which is another version of the Kingdom Key D. The Final Mix version still has the weapon in the code, but the model and the hitbox have been removed.
-Can be re-enabled with the following CWCheat code:
+- mLight Seeker (ライトシーカー): An unused Keyblade for Ventus that can be equipped, with the design based off the Kingdom Key D. Though the weapon still exists in Final Mix via the code, the model and hitbox have been removed.
+It can only be found in the Japanese version, an can be re-enabled with the following CWCheat code:

 [ULJM-05600] _C0 All Keyblades (Ven only) _L 0x8172A7CE 0x000E0001 _L 0x10000001 0x00000001

 - XX: An unused Keyblade for Ventus, exclusive to both the original Japanese and Final Mix versions.
-It has its own unused icon depicting the Yarn item from Cinderella's world with Japanese text overlayed on top.
-In the original Japanese version it gives a -84 strength "bonus" and a 57 magic bonus.
-In the Final Mix version, it gives a 20 strength bonus, and an 80 magic bonus, but does nothing when equipped and doesn't change the equipped Keyblade.
-Can be added to the item list with the following CWCheat code:
+It has a unique unused icon depicting the Yarn item from The Castle of Dreams, with Japanese text overlaid on top.
+In the original Japanese version it gives a -84 strength "bonus" and a 57 magic bonus, but in Final Mix, it gives a 20 strength bonus and an 80 magic bonus, and does nothing when equipped nor doesn't change the equipped Keyblade.
+It can be added to the item list with the following CWCheat code: